chenyichen0420/CBCOJ/README.md

 In addition, I've finished many tests on this OJ.
 It finishes 100K login requests in about 8 seconds(without any access limitation).

+For the front-end, we used Node.js+HTML for convenient web page rendering.

+For the back-end, we used the more efficient C++ for high-speed and low consumption processing.

+These factors gives CBCOJ some significant advantages:

+1. High portability
+2. Low hardware requirements
+3. High access efficiency

+You can imaging that there's a lot more benefits other than the above advantages.
+So it's ULTRA suitable if you want to run a personal/local OJ with even no cost!